Apostille USA

 Do federal apostilles take longer than state apostilles?

 Yes.
-Federal apostilles generally require longer processing because they are handled through centralized federal channels.
+Federal apostilles generally require longer processing time because they are handled through centralized federal channels.

 Can apostille processing be expedited?

-In many situations, expedited services can reduce total turnaround time.
+In many situations, expedited services can reduce total apostille processing time.

 What causes apostille delays?

-Incorrect documents, wrong authority submissions, missing notarization, and incomplete forms are among the most common causes.
+Incorrect documents, wrong authority submissions, missing notarization, and incomplete forms extend processing time significantly.

 Does legalization take longer than apostille?

 Yes.
-Legalization generally requires additional authentication and embassy processing.
+Legalization generally requires additional authentication and embassy processing beyond standard apostille processing time.

 What is the fastest way to avoid delays?